Pontic Greek genocide: Campaign of extermination

-What the Young Turks were afraid to do systematically to the Greeks, the Turkish National Movement accomplished as soon as they got such opportunity.
+What the CUP was afraid to do systematically to the Greeks, the Turkish National Movement accomplished as soon as they got such opportunity.

 Although persecutions had already begun around 1919–1920, the full-scale operation in Pontus started in March 1921.
 It was mainly led by Central Army under general Nureddin Pasha, and irregulars (Çetes) under Topal Osman.
 Kemalists argued there was Pontic rebellion, Greeks were killing Turks, and Pontic Greeks had joined the Greek army.
 Western observers unequivocally refuted the existence of an ongoing or planned Pontic "rebellion".
 The arrival of a Greek naval squadron in the Black Sea in the summer of 1921 was also cited by the Nationalists and their supporters as an excuse, as it stopped Turkish ships, captured passengers and lightly shelled Inebolu.
 This might have accelerated deportations, but it was certainly not the campaign's cause, which had started months before.
 As Count Schmeccia of Lloyd Triestino in Samsun, who was formerly an Italian High Commission representative, noted, the Inebolu bombardment, which had brought no casualties, served only as a "Turkish excuse for the massacres".

 In the midst of the Greek offensive in Asia Minor, and immediately after the Battle of Kütahya–Eskişehir which was victorious for the Greek army, Metropolitan Germanos arrived in Kütahya, where he proposed to send one regiment by sea to Pontus, which, together with detachments of local partisans, would move to the rear of Kemal.
 General Victor Dusmanis answered, "not a single soldier, especially since in a month I will be in Ankara".
 Dusmanis' response deprived Turkish historiographers of the opportunity to directly link the continuation of the Pontic genocide with the "Greek intervention".

 Early 1921 saw renewed mass conscription of able-bodied Greeks.
 They were destined for labor battalions, which, "in reality", a missionary wrote, meant they would "starve or freeze to death".
 Also Turkish authorities made false birth certificates declaring Greek orphans to be older than they actually were.
 In this way, teenage boys were also conscripted into labour battalions.

 The campaign of extermination began during the spring, affecting rural Greek communities.
 In the villages of Black Sea's Duzce (Kurtsuyu) kaza, many elderly people were burned alive.
 Villages around Alacam, Bafra, and Çarşamba were also attacked, as well as inland areas like Havza and Visirkopru.
 Turks were meticulous to avoid American witnesses.
 So missionaries were confined to Samsun, the regional missionary center.
 However, survivors reached the town and told their stories.
 American naval officers reported that the campaign was "under strict control of the military", "directed by high authority – probably Angora [Ankara]", and conducted, at least partially, by soldiers.
 An eyewitness detailed that villages near Bafra faced "incendiarism, shooting, slaying, hanging, and outranging".
 The villages were left "turned to heaps of ruins".